kellerberrin/OSM-QSAR/README.md

 (yourenvname) >python OSM_QSAR.py --model

-Classify the OSM ligands using the models "mod", "svn" and "log" and generate statistical and graphical output for these models.
+Classify the OSM ligands using ML models such "mod", "svmr" and "svmc" and generate statistical and graphical output for these models.

-(yourenvname) >python OSM_QSAR.py --classify "mod, svn, log"
+(yourenvname) >python OSM_QSAR.py --classify "svmc"

 That's it!
 You are now up and running.
 Be sure to fork OSM_QSAR and post any updated code on GitHub.